 Eucalyptus can be propagated by seeds which is most common method or grafting.

 Cuttings are difficult to start, but can be used in some species.

 Eucalyptus is one of three similar genera that are commonly referred to as “eucalypts”, the others being Corymbia and Angophora.

 Considered to appear very similar to the Mountain Ash (Eucalyptus regnans) – Australia’s tallest tree species.

 Regenerates from seed after fire as well as epicormic shoots.

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

-fastigata – this may be a corruption of fastigiata which is Latin for “having spreading or erect branches which are almost parallel so as to create a column-like shape or appearance (horticultural term is “fastigiate”)
+fastigata – this is reported to be a corruption of fastigiata which is Latin for “having spreading or erect branches which are almost parallel so as to create a column-like shape or appearance” (horticultural term is “fastigiate”)

 “Field Guide to Eucalypts Vol 1 South Eastern Australia’ M.I.H.Brooker and D.A.Kleinig.
 Blooming Books.